domlysz/Jenks-Caspall-Natural-breaks-Python/README.md

 lot of values in a reasonable time.
 The algorithm makes this somewhat inevitable : the number of possible combination increases exponentially with the number of values, and find the optimal partition will be increasingly slow.
-Usually softwares which uses Jenks-Fisher sample the data befohand to maintain acceptable running time.
+Usually softwares which uses Jenks-Fisher sample the data beforehand to maintain acceptable running time.
 Using an optimal method with only a sample of data is a nonsense unless the sampling was taken very carefully.

 Jenks-Caspall algorithm was presented in the paper :
-"Error on choroplethic maps: definition, measurement, reduction" (Jenks GF, Caspall FC, 1971)
+"[Error on choroplethic maps: definition, measurement, reduction](https://www.jstor.org/stable/2562442?seq=1)" (Jenks GF, Caspall FC, 1971)

 This algorithm is subdivised in two steps: